TsukishirOSan/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 Use the Simple Editor to Create a Numerical Input Problem
 ========================================================================

-To use the Simple Editor to create a numerical input problem, follow these steps.
+To the :ref:`Simple Editor<Simple Editor>` to create a numerical input problem, follow these steps.

 #.
 In the unit where you want to create the problem, under **Add New
    Component** select **Problem**.
 #.
 From the list of **Common Problem Types**, select **Numerical Input**.
+   Studio adds an example dropdown problem to the unit.
 #.
 Select **Edit**.
-The Simple Editor opens with an example problem.
-In the
+The Simple Editor opens.
-   editor, you replace the sample problem text with your own text.
 #.
-Determine the text that expresses the question you want learners to answer,
-   and then use two sets of angle brackets (>><<) to surround that text.
-This question text is the accessible label for the problem.
+Replace the sample problem text with your own text.
 #.
+Determine the text that describes the question you want learners to answer,
+   and surround that text with two pairs of angle brackets (``>>question<<``).
+   This question text is the accessible label for the problem. question text is the accessible label for the problem.
+#.
 To identify the problem's answer, select the answer text and then select
-   **Numerical Input** in the editing toolbar.
+   **Numerical Input** from the toolbar.
 An equals sign appears next to the answer.
-#.
-Optionally, specify a margin of error, or tolerance.
-You can specify a
-   percentage, number, or range.
+7. Optionally, specify a margin of error, or tolerance.
+You can specify a percentage, number, or range.

    * To specify a percentage on either side of the correct answer, after the